Airren/airren.github.io/content/sdewan/clusternetreport .md

 ## Setup mcs-api demo

 > The repo is downloaded at `~/clusternet`.
-There contains some modification, such as creating a k8s cluster with different POD CIDR,  and fixing the `Angent` helm chart problem that doesn't have access to `endpointslice`.
+There contains some modification, such as creating k8s clusters with different POD CIDR,  and fixing the `Angent` helm chart problem that doesn't have access to `endpointslice`.
 You can see the modification though `git status`.